abrasive/shairport/README.md

 Shairport Sync
 =============
 Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS devices and other AirPlay sources such as Quicktime Player and [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/), among others.
 It can additionally act as an audio output device for the Macintosh.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
-In this way, synchronised multi-room audio is possible without difficulty.
+In this way, synchronised multi-room audio is possible for suitable players.
 (Hence the name Shairport Sync, BTW.)

 Shairport Sync runs on Linux and FreeBSD.
 It does not support AirPlay video or photo streaming.